-You can also use the Glob function to find all files matching a certain template, using the standard shell pattern matching characters , ? and [abc] to match any of a, b or c. [!abc] is also supported, to match any character except a, b or c.
+You can also use the Glob function to find all files matching a certain template, using the standard shell pattern matching characters (to match everything), ? (to match a single character) and [abc] to match any of a, b or c. [! abc] is also supported, to match any character except a, b or c.
 This makes many multi-source-file builds quite easy:

+'''

 Program('program', Glob('.c'))

+'''